shuhei/dotfiles/README.md

 ### Vim 8 vs Neovim

-I am using Neovim because of nicer experience at the moment.
+I'm using Neovim because of nicer experience at the moment.
 For example, Vim 8 shows flickering when opening a new file and hangs when syntax highlighting hangs.

 However, the configuration should be compatible with both of Neovim and Vim 8.
 To switch between them, delete `~/.cache/dein` and install `dein.vim` again because the cache directory built for Vim 8 doesn't work for Neovim and vice versa.